 The First Ladies of Africa and the Princess Nikky Breast Cancer Foundation have partnered to put an end to cervical, breast and prostate cancer in Africa.
 IGCS has partnered with the First Ladies of Africa and the Princess Nikky Foundation on the following events:

-Pink Ribbon Red Ribbon, an independent affiliate of the George W. Bush Institute, is a global partnership of national governments, non-governmental (NGO) and multilateral organizations, foundations, and corporations with a shared goal of reducing deaths from cervical cancer and breast cancer in low- and middle-income countries.
+Pink Ribbon Red Ribbon is an independent affiliate of the George W. Bush Institute, is a global partnership of national governments, non-governmental (NGO) and multilateral organizations, foundations, and corporations with a shared goal of reducing deaths from cervical cancer and breast cancer in low- and middle-income countries.